-Students who successfully complete the Criminal Justice Diploma Program may be eligible to seek employment in various sectors of the criminal justice system, including, but not limited to the areas of law enforcement, private investigation, corrections, and corporate security.
+Students who successfully complete the Criminal Justice Diploma program may be eligible to seek employment in various sectors of the criminal justice system, including but not limited to areas of law enforcement, private investigation, corrections, and corporate security.
 Students must successfully complete all of the courses outlined below.

 Criminal Justice Program: Core Classes

 - Introduction to Criminal Justice

 - Criminal Law

 - Criminal Investigations